 Standard mil spec mags won’t work, because the feed lips and follower are different to accept the wider case.

-Of course the barrel and bolt have to change but you only need one of each, and they can be bought in a package like this one, while multiple magazines can be hard to track down.
+Of course, the barrel and bolt have to change but you only need one of each, and they can be bought in a package like this one.
+Multiple magazines, on the other hand, can be hard to track down.

-Unlike the .300 BLK whose subsonic rounds are a poor choice for hunting, the .458 throws 350gr+ slugs that can be used out to 75 yards for hunting thin skinned game.
+Unlike the .300 BLK whose subsonic rounds are a poor choice for hunting, the .458 throws 350-grain slugs that can be used out to 75-yards for hunting thin-skinned game.

-With subsonic ammunition you get performance on par with a hot rodded .45 Colt and with supersonic rounds you get .45-70 glory wrapped in AR-15 clothes.
+With subsonic ammunition, you get performance on par with a hot-rodded .45 Colt and with supersonic rounds, you get .45-70 glory wrapped in AR-15 clothing.

-The .458 SOCOM saw limited use in the middle east for CQB operations because it throws a huge man stopper of a round in a small package and can be suppressed easily because of its short barreled performance.
+The .458 SOCOM saw limited use in the middle east for CQB operations because it throws a huge man stopper of a round in a small package.

 Radical Firearms makes some great .458 SOCOM uppers.

-Coming from the minds that brought the 6.5 Grendel is the .50 Beowulf which then kicked off the big bore AR-15 concept.
-The origins of this round have been said for the military to stop vehicles at security checkpoints to prevent car bombings.
+Coming from the minds that brought the 6.5 Grendel is the .50 Beowulf (which then kicked off the big-bore AR-15 concept).

-The .50 Beowulf is the one of the ultimate “wow” rifles.
-It kicks like hell on both ends and it creates a clap of thunder when your wallet slams empty as you buy the ammunition.
+The .50 Beowulf is one of the ultimate “wow” rifles.
+It kicks like hell on both ends, creating a clap of thunder when your wallet slams empty as you buy the ammunition.

 The .50 Beowulf is a decent choice for hunting as it’ll certainly drop anything in North America.
 Trajectory is a slight concern as is the cost and availability of ammunition.

-The key to using this behemoth is to get close and use a bullets that’ll reliably open up and dump all of its massive amounts of energy.
-The .50 Beowulf is a round that’ll stomp most anything that walks (or drives) in North America and impress all your friend to boot!
+The key to using this behemoth is to get close and use bullets that’ll reliably open up and dump massive amounts of energy.

 Find some great .50 Beowulf Uppers from the original maker, Alexander Arms.